Non-Hermitian skin effect in magnetic systems: Abstract

 \section{Abstract}

 Far from being limited to a trivial generalization of their Hermitian counterparts, non-Hermitian topological phases have gained widespread interest due to their unique properties.
 One of the most striking non-Hermitian phenomena is the skin effect, i.e., the localization of a macroscopic fraction of bulk eigenstates at a boundary, which underlies the breakdown of the bulk-edge correspondence.
-Here we investigate the emergence of the skin effect in magnetic insulating systems by developing a phenomenological approach to describing magnetic dissipation within a lattice model.
-Focusing on a spin-orbit-coupled van der Waals (vdW) ferromagnet with spin-nonconserving magnon-phonon interactions, we find that the magnetic skin effect emerges in an appropriate temperature regime.
+Here we develop a generic phenomenological approach to describing magnetic dissipation within a lattice model and we introduce an ``effective area law" to investigate the emergence of the skin effect in magnetic systems.
+As a testbed of our approach, we focus on a spin-orbit-coupled van der Waals (vdW) ferromagnet with spin-nonconserving magnon-phonon interactions, finding that the magnetic skin effect emerges in an appropriate temperature regime.
 Our results suggest that the interference between Dzyaloshinskii-Moriya interaction (DMI) and nonlocal magnetic dissipation plays a key role in the accumulation of bulk states at the boundaries.

 \textit{Introduction}.
 For decades the application of topology in condensed matter has relied on the principle of the bulk-edge correspondence, according to which the edge states of a system, which appear under open boundary conditions, can be characterized by a topological invariant calculated on a Brillouin zone defined under periodic boundary conditions~\cite{bernevig2013topological}.
 In some non-Hermitian systems, however, this fundamental correspondence has been found to be broken~\cite{kunst2018biorthogonal,gong2018topological,yao2018edge,yokomizo2019non,lee2019anatomy,song2019non,okuma2019topological,borgnia2020non,okuma2020topological,yang2020non,lee2020unraveling,lee2020ultrafast,yi2020non,jin2019bulk}.
 As a result, bulk modes can no longer be described by Bloch’s theorem as delocalized plane waves.
 Instead, a macroscopic number of bulk states localize at a boundary of the system, i.e., a phenomenon dubbed as the non-Hermitian skin effect.